FREYR Battery (FREY) Shares Up Despite Recent Market Volatility

 Morgan Stanley, on the other hand, stated in their research note that they expect to see FREY reach a price target of $13, previously predicting the price at $26.
 The rating they have provided for FREY stocks is “Equal-Weight” according to the report published on January 25th, 2023.

-During the last 5 trading sessions, FREY fell by -3.19%, which changed the moving average for the period of 200-days by -15.92% in comparison to the 20-day moving average, which settled at $8.09.
-In addition, FREYR Battery saw -16.01% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FREY rose by +2.40%, which changed the moving average for the period of 200-days by -2.16% in comparison to the 20-day moving average, which settled at $7.71.
+In addition, FREYR Battery saw -13.82% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FREY